 • Create a data inventory.
 Start off by creating an inventory of what personal information you have collected on consumers.
 Examine the last year of your business' data activities, and especially how you use the data you collect.
 After conducting an inventory of consumer data held by your organizations (and those you share with third parties and vendors), a system should be implemented that allows certain data sets to be immediately and securely purged.
 This system should allow for timely batch deletions and deletion requests deriving from consumers at the individual level.

-During this inventory taking, companies should note how and why personal information was collected and in which way this data was used, and to whom this data was shared or sold.
+During this inventory taking, companies should note how and why the personal information was collected and in which way this data was used, and to whom this data was shared or sold.
 This also means taking stock of so-called "offline" data, which might include personal details collected in-person.

 • Train your employees.
 Take time to train employees and incentivize compliance.

 • Consider blanket protections.
-Depending on your type of business, it may be easier to implement CCPA-like protections for all consumer handled by your business or organization, regardless of their residency status.
+Depending on your type of business, it may be easier to implement CCPA-like protections for all consumers handled by your business or organization, regardless of their residency status.
 This may also help your staff avoid confusion and better prepare them for the inevitability of other states enacting similar consumer protection laws.

 Responding to Consumer Requests